openmediavault/openmediavault-docs/troubleshooting.rst

 ===============

-:Problem: Web interface has missing fields and/or items showing that have been uninstalled.
+:P: Web interface has missing fields and/or items showing that have been uninstalled.
-:Solution: Clear your browser cache.
+:S: Clear your browser cache.

 ..